 Hello, I would like to introduce myself and our SEND department here at Barnes Wallis Academy.
 My name is Mrs Castley and I am the Special Education Needs & Disability Coordinator (SENDCo)

-We have five teaching assistants and their names are:
+We have six teaching assistants and their names are:

 - Ms Girling